 They are very client-focused and come up with workable solutions.

-We have experience of arbitration and mediation, both as counsel for parties to arbitral proceedings and as qualified and accredited arbitrators and mediators.
-Partner Andrew Pullinger has extensive experience in the area of international commercial arbitration gained in both London and the Cayman Islands, and has conducted many institutional and ad hoc arbitrations under a variety of different rules (including ICC, LCIA, AAA and UNCITRAL).
-Partner Alistair Walters is an accredited mediation and senior attorney, and Kirsten Houghton is both a qualified arbitrator and an accredited mediator.
-Both are founding members of the Cayman Islands Association of Mediators and Arbitrators.
+Partner Andrew Pullinger has extensive experience in the area of international commercial arbitration gained in London, Australia and the Cayman Islands, and has conducted many institutional and ad hoc arbitrations under a variety of different rules (including ICC, LCIA, AAA and UNCITRAL).
+Andrew holds a post-graduate diploma in international arbitration from the School of International Arbitration Queen Mary, University of London.
+BVI Partner Mo Haque QC has appeared in numerous arbitrations and mediations conducted under all of the major rules.
+Partner Alistair Walters is an accredited mediator, and Kirsten Houghton is both a qualified arbitrator and an accredited mediator.